Home As the World Turns Pet Owners Who Love Their Pets: Precious Pixs

 Little Delphine, at forty pounds, hiding in our bookcase cabinet.
 She was remarkably intelligent; could follow hand commands, learned how to open our refrigerator;, and could never forget the many terrible things that humans had done to her.

 We found Little Delphine at the Burbank Humane Shelter.
-She had previously been discovered in a rough part of town, wandering around in a Kmart parking lot; starving, dirty and using the last of her strength in order to live — in order to live and return to the criminal owners who had abused her.
+She had previously been discovered in a rough part of town, wandering around in a Kmart parking lot; starving, dirty and using the last of her strength in order to stay live.
+The sad irony is that she was using the last of her strength in order to return to the criminal owners who had abused her.

 Quite literally, she was only skin and bones.
 When we took our first walk with her, she would lunge at empty garbage cans.
 Upon feeding her with prescribed medicine, we would place the pills in a fingerful of peanut butter, and carefully stick it into her mouth.
 She would become confused, preferring the substance on her wagging tongue.
 We could tell that she had been taken away from mother when she was far too young, for she had never been taught how to suck on anything at all.
 Delphine had complicated medical conditions.
 When we placed a bowlful of food out for her to eat, recommended by our veterinarian, the amazing Dr. Laurie Leach, Delphine would charge over to it, but would have difficulties digesting it.
 T-Boy photographer, Deb Roskamp, also one of the first family nurse pactioners in the US, thought Delpine might have been poisoned by a dispicable owner.
 But that made us love her even more.